brickops/databricks-botops-course/README.md

 Course for doing BotOps (e.g. ML/LLM/AgentOps) on Databricks dataops, based on a data mesh monorepo structure.

+## What will you learn in this course?

+* How to build LLM Bots on Databricks
+* Move LLM Bots (chat bots, agents etc) from dev to prod
+* Using git branches and commits
+* We will not do Github Actions here, but the processes and code needed are shown
+* Evaluation-driven development
+* Testing Bots with chat interfaces
+* Structure your environments to allow for dev deployments of Bots

 ## What is a Bot?